18F/18f.gsa.gov/_posts/2024-07-16-make-your-spreadsheet-formulas-better.md

 =CONCATENATE("visitors per day: ", TEXT(ROUND(IFERROR(B2 / B3, "Data is pending"))))
 ```

-This won't work either — on the first day of each quarter, the formula would evaluate to `ROUND("Data is pending")`, giving us a `#VALUE!` error.
+This won't work either — on the first day of each quarter, the formula would evaluate to `ROUND("Data is pending")`, and since you can't round text, this would give us a `#VALUE!` error.

 To quote comedian Conan O'Brien, ["though you should not fear failure, you should do your very best to avoid it"](https://youtu.be/KmDYXaaT9sA?si=AYCA56zKN-Xm-JjS&t=1001).

-Applied here, instead of triggering the divide-by-zero error and then using `IFERROR` to handle it, we know enough to avoid creating the error in the first place.

-We know that the error is created under certain conditions, when 0 days have elapsed in the quarter.
-It would be better to avoid the error in the first place.
-Let's add a "guard clause", a precondition that consciously prevents the error.
+Applying this wisdom to our spreadsheet, we can avoid failure by guarding against the conditions that create the error.
+We know that the error is created under specific conditions: whenever zero days have elapsed this quarter.
+So, let's add a pre-condition, sometimes known as a "guard clause", that prevents the error.

 ```sql
 =IF(B3 = 0, "Data is pending.", CONCATENATE("visitors per day: ", TEXT(ROUND(B2 / B3))))